Sentdex/Lambda-Cloud/README.md

 Helpers and such for working with Lambda Cloud.

 # Setup process for a new instance:
+May eventually have different setup processes depending on the use-case, but for now:
-either copy over the llm-setup.sh file or:
+Either copy over the llm-setup.sh file or:

 `$ nano llm-setup.sh`